Regan298/Disaster-Master/README.md

 - run 'npm install'
 - run DisasterMaster.bat

+To stop the server, close the command prompt window.

 ## Technical Guide

 Disaster Master runs as a local Node.js web server.
 This makes the program fully portable, it can be run on a local network, or on a single computer with multiple browser tabs.
 With no external internet dependency.